Breaking down the paymaster

 [param1: bytes calldata context] This parameter holds the data cached by the paymaster during the validation phase.

 function.
-It is provided to postOp
+It is provided topostOp

-[param3: uint256 actualUserOpFeePerGas] This parameter represents the gas price used for the TX.
+function to ensure that the gas cost can be covered, either by the user or the paymaster.[param3: uint256 actualUserOpFeePerGas] This parameter represents the gas price used for the TX.
 In the context of SCWs, the gas fee must be calculated based on the initial price provided by the bundler to ensure consistency between off-chain and on-chain calculations.
 Since gas prices can fluctuate due to network volatility, mismatches between the predicted gas fee (off-chain) and the actual gas fee (on-chain) could lead to unexpected issues like denial of service (DoS).
 To mitigate this, all operations must use a consistent gas price to ensure stability and avoid such risks in account abstraction.

 If the call to the postOp